rippled

 See System Requirements.

-The Ubuntu operating system has received the highest level of quality assurance, testing, and support.
+The Ubuntu Linux distribution has received the highest level of quality assurance, testing, and support.
+We also support Red Hat and use Debian internally.

 Here are sample instructions for setting up a C++ development environment on Linux.